 An entrance ticket to the Barcelona Cathedral costs €7, or you could spend the euro on a fruity sangria across the street…just saying.

 No visit to Barcelona is complete without visiting some of the city’s famous outdoor markets!
-Mercado de La Boqueria, or just “La Boqueria,” is the most popular and one of my personal favorite spots for a quick bite to eat.
+Mercado de La Boqueria, or just “La Boqueria,” is the most popular and one of my personal favorite spots for a quick bite to eat and DIY food tour.
 Although the market can be a bit crazy and it’s always full of tourists, there is a wide variety of yummy choices ranging from fresh produce and meat to ready-to-eat fried seafood and homemade fruit smoothies.

 There are a variety of sit-down restaurants framing the market but, if you’re looking to eat on a budget, the street food is the move.

-Built at the end of the 19th century, the Arc de Triomf is one of the most well-known symbols of Barcelona and should definitely be on your list of things to see in Barcelona.
+Built at the end of the 19th century, the Arc de Triomf is one of the most well-known symbols of Barcelona and should definitely be on your 3-day Barcelona itinerary.
 It was originally constructed as the entrance to the Universal Exposition and is categorized by many as the gateway to the modernization of Barcelona.
 Followed by rows of palm trees, it is a beautiful spot to sit and admire the beauty of this city.